Sofia Alexander: Other work

 live-action directing team (Hélène Cattet and Bruno Forzani).
 At the panel, Alexander talked about how the anime shows she watched when she was younger influenced Onyx Equinox.

 In September 2021, Alexander announced that she'll be working with Marvel Studios on an unspecified project, with some speculating it may be the second season of What If...?.
+The project was revealed to be X-Men '97 and Eyes of Wakanda.
 She also was a storyboarder for several episodes of the Crunchyroll series, High Guardian Spice which premiered in October 2021.

 In November 2021, Alexander appeared at a panel discussion about Indigenous women in animation at LA Skins Fest.
+Sofia Alexander has been one of the main supporters of the Disney Channel series Primos after the controversy.

+In September 2023, Alexander announced that she joined the staff for the revival of Phineas And Ferb at Disney Television Animation as Assistant Director and Storyboard Artist.
+In March 2024, Alexander mentioned that she was developing a new project at Disney TVA.

 Personal life

 Alexander is married to Anna Lencioni, an animator and artist, and worked on Onyx Equinox.
 Lencioni went to the same college as Alexander, the Savannah College of Art and Design, Both Alexander and Lencioni have been together for over ten years and Lencioni was crucial in getting Alexander to pitch Onyx Equinox to Crunchyroll.
 Alexander has two brothers and her entire family lives in Mexico.
 She currently lives in the United States and her birthday is June 4.